HL7/fhir/guides/daf2/pages/_includes/daf-core-allergyintolerance-intro.md

 **Profile specific implementation guidance:**

 * Representing No Known Allergies: No Known Allergies will be represented using the DAF-AllergyIntolerance profile with appropriate negation code in AllergyIntolerence.code.
-* Additional elements from [DAF AllergyIntolerance Profile](daf-allergyintolerance.html) may be present.

 [AllergyIntolerance]: http://hl7-fhir.github.io/allergyintolerance.html